Indrani Rahman

-In 1952, she won the Miss India pageant.
+In 1952, she won the Miss India pageant and then represented India in 1st ever Miss Universe 1952.
 Later, she joined her mother Ragini Devi's company.
 She popularised the Indian classical dance form, Odissi during her international tours.
 Indrani had received the Padma Shri in 1969 and the Sangeet Natak Akademi Award in the performing arts and also the Taraknath Das Award.

 Background and family

-Indrani Rahman was born in Chennai (then Madras), the daughter of Ramalal Balram Bajpai (1880–1962), sometime president of the Indo-American League, by his wife Ragini Devi (nee Esther Luella Sherman).
-Her father, Ramalal Bajpai, was of north Indian background, a chemist who went to the USA for higher education.
+Indrani Rahman was born in Chennai (then Madras), the daughter of Ramalal Balram Bajpai (1880–1962), sometime president of the Indo-American League, by his wife Ragini Devi (née Esther Luella Sherman).
+Her father, Ramalal Bajpai, was a Maharashtrian from Nagpur, a chemist who went to the US for higher education.
 Here he met and married Esther Luella Sherman, an American by birth.
 Born in Petoskey, Michigan in 1893, (died 1982), Esther embraced Hinduism upon her wedding and took the name 'Ragini Devi.'

 The couple moved to India in the 1920s.
 Ramalal then took a job as Assistant Editor of Young India, the magazine founded by Lala Lajpat Rai.
 After Independence, he became the Consul General of India at New York, and president of the Indo-American League.
 Meanwhile, Ragini became a passionate proponent of Indian classical dance and devoted her life to their revival and nurture.
 This happened after a fateful meeting with the great rajadasi, (royal courtesan) Jetti Tayamma of Mysore, from whom she started learning Bharata Natyam.
 She then honed her dancing talents under the tutelage of Gauri Amma, a courtesan of Chennai.
 Ragini then became a celebrated dancer herself, and was among the most feted performers of the 1930s.
 Ragini also championed the revival of Kathakali during the same period.

 Indrani was born in Chennai to this couple and grew up in a mixed-race household.
 She was brought up to be uninhibited and independent by her American mother, who encouraged her to participate in beauty pageants.
 As one of very few participants from across the country who could be persuaded to contest the pageant, Indrani was crowned 'Miss India' in the year 1952.